rsksmart/devportal-1.0/rsk/architecture/mining/reference.md

 Once the platform enters the maturity phase, we estimate the security of RSK will be enough to support the economy of worldwide financial inclusion.

-Main features:
+## Main features:

-• DECOR+ consensus protocol
+- DECOR+ consensus protocol
-• One-day maturity for mining reward
+- One-day maturity for mining reward
-• No loss of efficiency in Bitcoin mining expected from merge mining (for late mid- state switching)
+- No loss of efficiency in Bitcoin mining expected from merge mining (for late mid-state switching)